Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Understanding Pre-training-fine-tuning from a Distribution-shift Perspective

 \subsection{Visualization of Loss Landscape}

-Loss landscape is a high-dimensional geometry which is completely determined as soon as a dateset and the network structure are specified\cite{li2018measuring}.For high-dimensional geometries such as loss landscapes, it is not possible to imagine and understand their geometric properties as intuitively as in low-dimensional shapes.
-Despite the difficulty in understanding such high-dimensional geometries, researchers have proposed methods to project high-dimensional loss surfaces into low-dimensional space, including one-dimensional visualization and two-dimensional visualization, in order to easily understand and study some of the properties of loss landscapes. \cite{hao2019visualizing} first attempts to explain the role of pre-training and fine-tuning in BERT from the perspective of the loss landscape, which visualizes the optimization trajectories both of random initialization and pre-trained initialization in one and two dimensions respectively, giving an intuitive explanation for the faster convergence and better generalization under the pre-training fine-tuning paradigm.
-However, they treat training from scratch and fine-tuning from pre-trained as two separated cases, ignoring the transition of loss landscape from random initialization to pre-trained initialization.
-Next, we visualize and explore the transition of loss landscape.

-In exploring the transition of the loss landscape from random initialization to pre-trained initialization, we note $\theta_0$ as the randomly initialized parameters and $\theta_1$ as the pre-trained parameters. \cite{goodfellow2015qualitatively} plots the loss landscape curve from $\theta_0$ to $\theta_1$ by linearly sampling and interpolating the network parameters between $\theta_0$ and $\theta_1$, the loss curve $f$ is defined as:
+Loss landscape is a high-dimensional geometry which is completely determined as soon as a dateset and the network structure are specified \cite{li2018measuring}, reflecting the relationship between the loss and parameters.
+For high-dimensional geometries such as loss landscapes, it is not possible to imagine and understand their geometric properties as intuitively as in low-dimensional shapes.
+Despite the difficulty in understanding such high-dimensional geometries, researchers have proposed methods to project high-dimensional loss surfaces into low-dimensional space, including one-dimensional visualization \cite{goodfellow2014qualitatively,Smith2017ExploringLF} and two-dimensional visualization \cite{li2018visualizing}, in order to easily understand and study some of the properties of loss landscapes. \\ In exploring the shift of the loss landscape from random initialization to pre-trained initialization, we note $\theta_0$ as the randomly initialized parameters and $\theta_1$ as the pre-trained parameters. \citet{goodfellow2014qualitatively} plots the loss landscape curve from $\theta_0$ to $\theta_1$ by linearly sampling and interpolating the network parameters between $\theta_0$ and $\theta_1$, the loss curve $f$ is defined as: